gokulgk-9402/Daily-CP-September-2022/README.md

 # Daily CP, August 2022

-My solutions for CP problems that I try/solve during the month of August 2022.
+My solutions for CP problems that I try/solve during the month of September 2022.

 #### September 1, 2022
 * [Count Good nodes in a binary tree](https://leetcode.com/problems/count-good-nodes-in-binary-tree/)